The Best Way to Prevent Cakes from Sticking to the Cake Tin

 Thanks so much, Sophie - we really appreciate you sharing your method with us.
 Make sure you follow Sophie at @thecakerubiks on instagram for more top tips and beautiful creations!

-Additionally, if your tins are looking a little worse for wear, treat yourself to a new set.
+If your tins are looking a little worse for wear, treat yourself to a new set - it's amazing what a difference this can make.
+Old, scraped tins are a magnet for sticking.
 You can shop our range of cake tins here!

 Looking for more inspo?